-An addiction to drugs or alcohol by a family member is often the underlying problem of a dysfunctional family.
-In these situations, the members of a dysfunctional family might not want to acknowledge that a problem exists.
-As a result, the family members learn to repress emotions and disregard their own needs.
+An addiction to drugs or alcohol by a family member is often the underlying problem within a dysfunctional family.
+In these situations, the members of a dysfunctional family might not want to acknowledge that such a problem exists.
+As a result, the family members learn to repress their emotions and disregard their own needs.
 They pick up behaviors that enable them to reject, ignore, or avoid troublesome feelings such as fear, pain, shame or anger.
-This behavior is rooted in non-communication; such as not talking to or not confronting each other.
+This behavior is rooted in non-communication, such as not talking to or not confronting each other.
 Once this problem was identified in the late 1980s, codependency treatment was developed to provide treatment and support services for both the codependent and the user.

 Codependency occurs when the codependent person places the user’s health, well-being, and safety before their own and consequently stops caring about their own well-being.
-In other words, the codependent focuses all of their energy and attention on the family member with the addiction; sacrificing their own needs and even losing their sense of self to take care of their family member.
+In other words, the codependent focuses all of their energy and attention on the family member with the addiction, sacrificing their own needs and even losing their sense of self in order to take care of their family member.
 It can become “an excessive emotional, physical, and psychological reliance upon a relationship that is dysfunctional” (Recovery Connection), and it is crucial to understand how a codependent also suffers from their own set of problems.

-Codependency treatment usually includes education about what it is, what it means, and how it can develop.
+Codependency treatment usually includes education about what the condition is, what it means, and how it can develop.
 It is important to understand the course and cycle of drug or alcohol addiction and how it extends into the relationships in the family.
 The treatment includes individual or group therapy in which codependents can rediscover their needs and selves while identifying their dysfunctional behavior.
 In therapy, it is essential that the codependent acknowledges and embraces their feelings and needs that have been ignored.